Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/examples/PrivateGPT_w_AFD_WAF_new_DNS_zone/README.md

-# Example 1 - Private ChatGPT with Azure Front Door + Firewall on existing DNS zone
+# Private ChatGPT with Azure Front Door + Firewall on new DNS zone

 This example will create a Privately hosted instance of ChatGPT on Azure OpenAI.
 This example will create the following: